reumandc/ReproducibleScienceTemplate/README.txt

 delete these demos from your own documents if you fork this repo.

 How to run/compile:
 Due to the cross-document references, knitting within R studio will not work - it won't get the cross-document refences right (but should otherwise be OK, I think).
-Instead, knit makefile_linux.Rmd.
-This worked on my ubuntu 14.04 machine.
-You need to have pdflatex installed, and various R packages.
-Hopefully functionality will be expanded to Windows and Mac in due course.
-Knitting the makefile causes SuppMat.Rmd and MainText.Rmd to be knitted and also gets the cross-document references right, and produces a pdf called makefile_linux.pdf with all the screen output of the knitting process.
+Instead, knit makefile.Rmd.
+Knitting the makefile causes SuppMat.Rmd and MainText.Rmd to be knitted and also gets the cross-document references right, and produces a pdf called makefile.pdf with all the screen output of the knitting process.

+This compilation process worked on my ubuntu 14.04 machine and on my Windows 7 machine.
+You need to have pdflatex installed (Miktex for windows), and various R packages.
+I have not tested this on Mac.
+If you test it on Mac I would like to hear how it goes, email me at reuman@ku.edu, please.

 Lots of intermediate files are procuced when you run the makefile.
 Some of these can be useful for diagnosing problems.
-If you decide to delete them, they will come back next time you run the makefile.
-And be careful you don't delete one of the files you need!
+If you decide to delete them, they will come back next time you run the makefile, so usually it is best to just inore them.
+And be careful, if you delete them, that you don't accidentally also delete one of the files you need!
+Don't commit them to version control.

 Other templates:
 There are other templates out there with similar missions: